Quasimaps to quivers with potentials: Shifted symplectic structures

 Let $W$ be a complex vector space with a linear action of a reductive algebraic group of the form $H=G\times F$, together with a regular functon $\phi:W\to \bbC$.
 We assume that $\phi$ is equivariant with the target endowed with trivial $G$-action and an $F$-action given by a fixed character $\chi:F\to \bbC^*$.
-For simplicity, we denote $\bbC_\chi$ to be the associated 1-dimensional representation of $F$, and also of $G\times F$ when no ambiguity arises from the context.
+For simplicity, we denote $\bbC_\chi$ to be the associated 1-dimensional representation of $F$, and also of $G\times F$ when no ambiguity arises from the context. \begin{definition} We define the \textit{derived critical locus} $\bCrit^{}(\phi)$ by the homotopy pullback diagram: